TITLE Organizational and Talent Development Specialist

-The Training Specialist develops, presents, markets, and facilitates training and professional development for University employees (faculty, staff, and students).
-The Training Specialist serves as system administrator for the University’s learning management system which includes registration for University programming, documentation of participation, processing of noncredit fee waivers, management of compliance courses, development of online courses, and providing direction to other University educational units using the learning management system functions.
-The Training Specialist maintains the upper-level Employee Development and Performance web pages and online resources.
+The Organizational and Talent Development Specialist develops, presents, markets, and facilitates training and professional development for University employees (faculty, staff, and students).
+The Organizational and Talent Development Specialist serves as system administrator for the University’s learning management system which includes registration for University programming, documentation of participation, processing of noncredit fee waivers, management of compliance courses, development of online courses, and providing direction to other University educational units using the learning management system functions.
+The Organizational and Talent Development Specialist maintains the upper-level related web pages and online resources.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A bachelor's degree is required; a bachelor’s degree with an emphasis in human resources management, communications, management, business administration, educational administration, information technology, or a related field is preferred.
+Education: A bachelor's degree is required; a bachelor’s degree with an emphasis in human resources management, learning and development, communications, management, business administration, educational administration, information technology, or a related field is preferred.

-Experience: At least two years of work experience that includes experience presenting information to groups, administering complex processes, and managing database information is required.
+Experience: At least two years of experience managing training programs and system administration or database management experience is required.
 Experience in developing and presenting training is preferred.
 Experience coordinating multiple activities and maintaining records is preferred.
 Experience working with a learning management system is preferred.

 Skills: Effective verbal and written communication skills are required.
 Effective interpersonal skills are required.
 The ability to manage a complex learning management system is required.
 The ability to perform multiple tasks simultaneously is required.
 Must be detail-oriented, highly organized, have the ability to work independently, and make sound decisions.
 The ability to effectively use Microsoft Office (Word, Excel, Powerpoint) is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Conducts needs analysis, develops, markets, and delivers training programs, coordinates with other University educational units to provide support for their programs, establishes contracts with internal and external partners, manages registrations and attendance of programs, purchases materials, sets-up classrooms, and provides coordination of training programs delivered in classrooms, through workshops, seminars, conferences, and online.
+1. Conducts needs analysis, develops, markets, and delivers training programs, coordinates with other University educational units to provide support for their programs, establishes contracts with internal and external partners, manages registrations and attendance of programs, purchases and creates materials, sets up classrooms, and provides coordination of training programs delivered in classrooms, workshops, seminars, conferences, and online.